ChewyToast/mpanic/README.md

 ## Batch testing

-Is there some situations than you can not resolve easily, for example if you execute this secuence, the echo will print nothing.
+Is there some situations you can not resolve easily, for example if you execute this secuence, the echo will print nothing.
 This is because each line is executed in new minishell & bash.
 So the second minishell & bash have no variable called A.

 ```bash
 export A="mpanic"